Things you need to do once Diagnosed

 If you are out for more than six months, your company will switch you over to Long-Term Disability-six months or more.
 What this means a few things will change in how you get paid and when.
 In the status, you get paid monthly.
 The date they pay you (check with your company) would be somewhere around the third week of each month.

 Waiting could put you in a financial bind if the bills you pay are due before you receive your money.
 Yes, you can contact those you paid and asked for the time to pay them, it usually works, but by doing so you may also receive late fees as well.
-So if you are told your case will take more than six months, you need to prepare for the change.
+So when you find out about your case know it will take more than six months, you need to prepare for the change.